-The Master Gardener Class is now closed for 2017.
+The Master Gardener program is now accepting applications for the 2018 class.

 Training is estimated to require 120 hours.
 When satisfactorily completed, trainees become interns.
 Master Gardener interns complete 40 volunteer hours within 1 year to become Certified Master Gardeners.
 Certified Master Gardeners annually volunteer 40 hours and complete 10 hours of continuing education to remain in the program.

 A minimum of 10 people are needed to run the class.